Skateboarding Injuries and Safety Tips

 Learning to stop

-Skateboarders should be well versed in stopping before they skate on a sidewalk or cul-de-sac, at a skate park, and especially around traffic.
+Skateboarders should be well versed in stopping before they skate on a sidewalk, at a skate park, and especially around traffic.

 Foot-braking is the first "trick" to learn when boarding.

 - Turn the front foot forward in line with the board.
-The chest and face should be turned forward as well.
+Turn your chest and face forward as well.

 - Repeat, repeat, repeat.
-This isn't mastered in one try.
+You can't master foot-braking in just one try.

 When learning to brake, boarders often have trouble with the back foot "skipping" off the ground.
-This happens when too much weight is put on the back foot.
+This happens when you put too much weight on the back foot.

 Instead, make sure most weight is on the front leg, and lightly drag the back foot to slow down.